pypa/bandersnatch/README.md

 For more information visit out [official documentation](https://bandersnatch.readthedocs.io/) for instructions on how to use a NGINX example Docker Image.

+If you are looking to an docker-compose example head over [here](https://github.com/pypa/bandersnatch/tree/main/src/bandersnatch_docker_compose)

 ### Cron jobs

 You need to set up one cron job to run the mirror itself.